Companies are addressing Industry 4.0 skills gaps in their workforce and adopting more agile practices to mimic startups.

 Companies are also addressing skills gaps in their workforce and trying to adopt more agile practices to mimic startups.

 HP, for example, has grown its team of data scientists and artificial intelligence and analytics capabilities and has launched training programs to upskill its workforce, said Paul Benning, a Senior Fellow and CTO at HP, during a panel session on talent and open innovation.

 Workers also need to be given more responsibility by managers and encouraged to think out of the box as part of their training and education, said Barthold Veendaal, SVP Partnerships at Schneider Electric, during the session.
 Managers also need to be prepared if they fail, he added.

 To encourage this shift in education and thinking at Schneider, the company is embracing more diversity and measuring it as one of its key performance indicators, he said.
-Its CEO is based in Hong Kong, for example, while overall, there is more diversity at the top compared with 10-15 years ago when it was all French, he said.

 When it comes to open innovation, managers need to be trained to handle it, Veendaal continued.

 The difference in corporate and startup cultures requires consideration and sensitivity, for example.
 While multinationals are established and can take longer views of projects, startups don’t have that luxury and need to look at next week, said panelist Hadar Pode, Director, Porsche Digital Lab Tel Aviv, which has several partnerships with startups in Israel.